 Key differentiators include:

-• Context window: Claude Opus 4.6 features a 1 million token context window in beta, enabling processing of entire codebases and lengthy documents3
+- Context window: Claude Opus 4.7 maintains the 1 million token context window, enabling processing of entire codebases and lengthy documents (Anthropic.
+“Introducing Claude Opus 4.7.”
+Anthropic News, April 16, 2026)

-• Computer use: Claude models pioneered general-purpose computer use capabilities in October 2024, with Sonnet 4.6 showing continued improvement on OSWorld benchmarks4
+- Computer use: Claude models pioneered general-purpose computer use capabilities in October 2024, with Sonnet 4.6 showing continued improvement on OSWorld benchmarks (Anthropic.
+“Introducing Sonnet 4.6.”
+Anthropic News, February 17, 2026)

 Google counters with Gemini 3.1 Pro’s superior ARC-AGI-2 performance and broader availability across consumer and enterprise platforms without requiring the Ultra subscription tier for basic access.